Getting Started

 Step 2: Gather a Minimal Starter Kit

 You do not need much to begin.
-Overspending early is one of the most common beginner mistakes.
+Overspending early is one of the most common beginner mistakes, and it does not buy you better letters.

 For pointed pen: